replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Flannel CNI is no longer supported with the Docker container runtime.
 Containerd is required.

 ### Improvements {#improvements-v2023-02-02-0}
-* When upgrading multiple versions of Rook, users can download a single air gap bundle containing all versions of the Rook air gap packages, instead of one package for each version.
+* When upgrading multiple versions of Rook, users can download a single air gap bundle containing all versions of the Rook air gap packages, instead of downloading each version package separately.

 ## v2023.01.31-0